Lobar pneumonia: Diagnosis

 On a posteroanterior and lateral chest radiograph, an entire lobe will be radiopaque, which is indicative of lobar pneumonia.

-The identification of the infectious organism (or other cause) is an important part of modern treatment of pneumonia.
+Identifying the infectious organism (or other cause) is an important part of modern treatment of pneumonia.
 The anatomical patterns of distribution can be associated with certain organisms, and can help in selection of an antibiotic while waiting for the pathogen to be cultured.